-When planning a trip to multiple destinations, always start from the cheapest one.This allows you to manage your budget, spend as much as you need in the cheap places and know exactly how much you have left to spend on the expensive ones.
+When planning a trip to multiple destinations, always begin budgeting for the cheapest place.This allows you to manage your budget, spend as much as you need in the cheap places and know exactly how much you have left to spend on the expensive ones.
 Include in your budget planning the ‘invisible’ extras, such as renting a safety car seat for your little ones or an extra bed at the hotel.
 If you plan for those in advance they cease to be ‘additional costs’, instead becoming a budgeted expense.

-Contrary to popular belief, there’s actually no need to bring special games for the kidsas most planes have a ‘children’s kit’ which includes things like a coloring book and some other games that can keep them entertained for hours.
+Contrary to popular belief, there’s actually no need to bring special games for the kids as most planes have a “children’s kit” which includes things like a coloring book and games that can keep them entertained for hours.

 We always carry some basic kitchen equipment with us, such as a knife, peeler and chopping board so we can buy our own fruits and vegetables in the market and not pay the ridiculous restaurant prices for a fruit salad.

-Always go to the ‘tourist information center’ before deciding which attraction you’re going to do,, as they’re always well informed and can tell you which ones, are worth the visit and which are not.
+Always go to the local Tourist Information Center before deciding which attractions you’re going to partake in, as they’re always well-informed and can tell you which ones, are worth the visit and which are not.
 The free maps are always a plus, and you might even get lucky with a discount ticket or package deal!
 Let each family member choose one attraction that they really want to go to, and after that see if you have the budget for more.
 Anything left after that is a bonus.

 Ignite the kids’ curiosity about the local cuisine and snacks as it will always be cheaper and, in most cases, much healthier and tastier.
-It is, after all, what the locals know how to make best.
-Mix and match between eating at cheap, local places most of the time and treating yourself to more expensive ‘fun’ restaurants every couple of days.
+It is, after all, what the locals know how to make best!
+Mix and match between eating at cheap, local places most of the time and treating yourself to more expensive, “fun” restaurants every couple of days.
 You could even take the main course to go from the more expensive restaurant, and all the drinks and side dishes from much cheaper places, and eat it all in your room.
-A top-notch meal for half the cost and in your pyjamas?
-What could be better!
+A top-notch meal for half the cost and in your pajamas?
+What could be better?!

 It’s always nice to bring gifts of local products back home, but never buy them at the tourist gift shops as they are extremely overpriced.
 Instead, go to the local market for gifts and, if at all possible, take a local friend with you to help barter down the price!

 Ok, now for the cheesy bit.
-In my personal experience, the best budget essential for family travel is just having the kids – full stop.
-You’ll find that everyone is much friendlier, more welcoming and will even let your kids try a bit of everything.
-Teach your kids a few words in the local language (hello, thank you, goodbye) – you’ll be amazed at the doors they open which both lower the cost of your trip and enrich it tenfold.
+In my personal experience, the best budget essential for family travel is just having the kids!
+You’ll find that everyone is much friendlier, more welcoming and will even let your kids try a bit of everything for free.
+Teach your kids a few words in the local language (hello, thank you, goodbye), and you’ll be amazed at the doors they open which both lower the cost of your trip and enrich it tenfold.